eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/value-objects/datetime.md

 #### `diffNow()`

 Returns the difference between this `DateTime` and "now" as a Duration.
-Works simmilarly to `diff`.
+Works similarly to `diff`.

 #### `endoOf( unit )`